PostHog/posthog.com/contents/blog/how-to-fix-your-growth-team.md

 - Engineers work to improve the initial hypothesis.
 - Engineers develop further iterations to test.
 - Removing processes that prevent engineers from making quick decisions on their own.
-- Allowing engineers space to fail without being harsh on them.
+- Giving engineers space to fail without being harsh on them.

 ## Problem 4: Your team is afraid of making mistakes

 If your team is not making mistakes, you're not moving fast enough.

-In fact, it's not uncommon for growth teams to cause a few incidents!
-And their goal must not be to avoid them.
+In fact, it's common for growth teams to cause a few incidents!
+And they won't succeed if they are focused on avoiding them.

 "When airbags were [introduced](https://www.purdue.edu/uns/html4ever/2006/060927ManneringOffset.html) in cars, the average speed on the highway went up.
 This is essentially what you want to do for your growth team.
 Give them the freedom to make mistakes, but make sure they resolve them quickly."